monodot/knowledge-base/_articles/azure.md

 **2. Update the Security Group**

-Azure always wants to open up RDP to the entire internet for some reason.
+Azure always wants to open up RDP to the entire internet, for some reason.
 So you'll need to lock it down.
-After creation:
+Immediately after VM creation:

 1. Edit the new Network Security Group (NSG) that is associated with the VM.
 1. Delete the default "allow all" inbound rule to port 3389
 1. Add a new rule: Settings > Inbound security rules > Add:
     - Source: **My IP Address**
     - Service: **RDP**

+**3. Set up Visual Studio**

+1. From the desktop, launch **Visual Studio 2022** (first launch will take some time)
+2. Open your project (the `.sln` file)
+3. Build/rebuild the project or edit it as necessary.

+**4. Install Docker (if necessary)** - see [Docker](./docker.html) for steps.

 ### RBAC in Azure